Cervical Cancer Stage IVB

 |Title:||Cervical Cancer Stage IVB|

-Stage IVB cervical cancer; drawing shows other parts of the body where cervical cancer may spread, including the lymph nodes, lung, liver, intestinal tract, and bone.
+Stage IVB cervical cancer; drawing shows other parts of the body where cervical cancer may spread, including the lymph nodes, lung, liver, and bone.
 An inset shows cancer cells spreading from the cervix, through the blood and lymph system, to another part of the body where metastatic cancer has formed.

 Anatomy -- Gynecologic